jamesdinardo/Retail-Forecasting/README.md

 ![Plot6](https://github.com/jamesdinardo/Retail-Forecasting/blob/master/img/heatmap.png)

 Values closer to 0 indicate weak or no correlation, positive values indicate positive correlation, and negative values indicate negative correlation.
-The only variable with much correlation to the target (Weekly_Sales) is Size, which make sense since larger stores tend to sell more.
-But it is improtant to note that heatmaps only show linear one-to-one correlation, so it is possible that variables are correlated to the target in tandem with eachother or in non-linear ways.
+The only variable with much correlation to the target (Weekly_Sales) is Size, which makes sense since larger stores tend to sell more.
+But it is important to note that heatmaps only show linear one-to-one correlation, so it is possible that some variables are correlated to the target in tandem with eachother or in non-linear ways.

 Another useful type of plot is the countplot, which counts the number of instances of each unique categorical variable.
 The following code creates three categorical variables by binning the continuous variable, Size, into three categories: small, medium, and large.
 Then it maps the Type variable to color and counts how many instances there are for each: